History of the Encyclopædia Britannica: Third edition, 1797

 The third edition was published from 1788 to 1797 in 300 weekly numbers (1 shilling apiece); these numbers were collected and sold unbound in 30 parts (10 shilling, sixpence each), and finally in 1797 they were bound in 18 volumes with 14,579 pages and 542 plates, and given title pages dated 1797 for all volumes.
 Macfarquhar again edited this edition up to "Mysteries" but died in 1793 (aged 48) of "mental exhaustion"; his work was taken over by George Gleig, later Bishop Gleig of Brechin (consecrated 30 October 1808).
 James Tytler again contributed heavily to the authorship, up to the letter M. Andrew Bell, Macfarquhar's partner, bought the rights to the Britannica from Macfarquhar's heirs.

-Nearly doubling the scope of the 2nd edition, Macfarquhar's encyclopedic vision was finally realized.
-Recruited by Gleig, several illustrious authorities contributed to this edition, such as Dr. Thomas Thomson, who introduced modern chemical nomenclature in a chart appended to the Chemistry article, and would go on to re-write that article in the 1801 supplement (see below), and John Robison, Secretary of the Royal Society of Edinburgh, who wrote several well-regarded articles on sciences then called natural philosophy.
+Nearly doubling the scope of the second edition, Macfarquhar's encyclopedic vision was finally realized.
+Recruited by Gleig, several illustrious authorities contributed to this edition, such as Thomas Thomson, who introduced modern chemical nomenclature in a chart appended to the Chemistry article, and would go on to re-write that article in the 1801 supplement (see below), and John Robison, Secretary of the Royal Society of Edinburgh, who wrote several well-regarded articles on sciences then called natural philosophy.
 The third edition established the foundation of the Britannica as an important and definitive reference work for much of the next century.
 This edition was also enormously profitable, yielding 42,000 pounds sterling profit on the sale of roughly 10,000 copies.
-The 3rd edition began the tradition (continued to this day) of dedicating the Britannica to the reigning British monarch, then King George III.
+The third edition began the tradition (continued to this day) of dedicating the Britannica to the reigning British monarch, then King George III.
 In the Supplement to the Third Edition, Gleig called him "the Father of Your People, and enlightened Patron of Arts, Sciences and Literature", and expressed: